-Getting into Your GM Vehicle–
+Getting into Your Chevrolet

 Retrieving the mechanical key

-Style 3 is similar to Style 1, in that the mechanical key is removed from the fob for use getting into the vehicle.
+The Style 3 key fob is similar to Style 1, in that the mechanical key is removed from the fob for use getting into the vehicle.
 However, it is similar in appearance to Style 2.
 To remove the mechanical key, press the button on the side of the transmitter near the key ring, as shown, and pull the key out.

 To replace the cap, insert the two tabs at the back of the cap between the black seal and the metal base.
 Pull the door handle out to the door open position and move the cap forward and press to snap it into place.
 You can then release the door handle.

-Remember, getting IN the car is most important.
+Remember, getting in the car is most important.
 If you have difficulty replacing the cap, don’t.
 Let your dealer do it when you get a new battery for your Key FOB!

-We have two videos for coupes here.
+We have videos for the coupes here.